featurit/featurit-sdk-js-browser/README.md

   'my-ip-address',
   new Map([
     ['role', 'ADMIN'],
-    ['email', 'featurit.tech@gmail.com'],
+    ['email', 'tech@featurit.com'],
   ])
 );

 // Then we can pass it to the Featurit client constructor.
-// (It is important to have the enableTracking flag set to true). const featurit = new Featurit({
+// It is important to have the enableTracking flag set to true,
+// and also you need to choose if you want to send browser information with your event. const featurit = new Featurit({
   tenantIdentifier: "my-tenant-subdomain",
   frontendApiKey: "my-frontend-api-key",